crate/cratedb-guide/docs/integrate/aws-lambda/index.md

 :::

-It is common practice to forward DynamoDB table change stream events to a Kinesis Stream, and consume that from an adapter to write into an analytical or long-term storage consolidation database like CrateDB.
+It is common practice to forward DynamoDB table change stream events to a Kinesis stream, and to consume that from an adapter to write into an analytical or long-term storage consolidation database like CrateDB.

 ::::{grid}